Man shoots hotel housekeeper after knock on room door in Fayetteville, police say - NewsBreak

 Cumberland County deputy hit, killed by drunk driver while investigating robbery

-FAYETTEVILLE, N.C. — A Cumberland County deputy was injured Friday morning when a drunk driver hit him while he was responding to a robbery at Circle K on Gillespie Street.
-The deputy was investigating a robbery around 2:45 a.m. that happened at the Circle K at 2990 Gillespie St. He was with the K-9 unit to track the robbery suspect, when a drunk driver hit him.
+FAYETTEVILLE, N.C.
+(WRAL) – A Cumberland County deputy was injured Friday morning when a drunk driver hit him while he was responding to a robbery at Circle K on Gillespie Street.
+The deputy was investigating a robbery around 2:45 a.m. that happened at the Circle K at 2990 Gillespie...

 Cumberland County Sheriff’s Office arrests man who allegedly killed deputy